MaterDev/tauri-rust-solidjs-wasm_spike/PROJECT_PLAN.md

 ## Project Overview

-**Goal**: Create a desktop application using Tauri that demonstrates a real-world use case for WebAssembly by running a particle physics simulation in a Rust/WASM module and rendering the output in a SolidJS frontend using three.js.
+**Goal**: Create a desktop application using Tauri that demonstrates a real-world use case for WebAssembly by running a particle physics simulation in a Rust/WASM module and rendering the output in a SolidJS frontend using PixiJS.

 **Project Title**: WASM-Powered Particle Fountain